-Staphylococcus, or Staph, refers to a group of bacteria.
-The most common type of Staph causing infection is called Staphylococcus aureus.
-This type often causes skin infections like impetigo and boils.
-Staph can also cause infection of the deeper skin layers (called cellulitis), bone infections, and muscle or joint infections.
-Rarely, Staph may cause other serious infections, such as abscesses, pneumonia, and heart infections.
+Staphylococcus, or staph, refers to a group of bacteria.
+Staph often causes skin infections, like impetigo, boils, and cellulitis.
+The bacteria can also infect bone, muscle, or joints.
+Rarely, staph may cause other serious infections, such as pneumonia and heart infections.

 What are the symptoms?

-For common skin infections like impetigo or skin abscess (boils), symptoms may include:
+For common skin infections, like impetigo or skin abscesses (boils), symptoms may include:

-- a small, well-defined area of swelling and redness (similar to a pimple)
+- A small area of swelling and redness, similar to a pimple

 Deeper skin infection (cellulitis) can result in:

 - A larger area of swelling, pain, warmth, and redness

 How is it diagnosed?